Road trips, roadside attractions, midcentury nostalgia, urban exploration, Googie, tiki, photography and more.

 "We might as well have a little quickie parade downtown.
 Freak out the people on Whiskey Row," LaVigne recalled with a snicker.
 "So we did just that."
 Plus, they figured they would drop by the offices of the local newspaper and garner a little publicity while they were at it.

 Oddly, the Courier wasn't interested.
 A Jetsons-era spacecraft rolling through town and they didn't even bother to take a picture.
 So, the crew jumped back in their truck and pulled away.
-When their odd, little one-float pageant was over, they tugged the ship up to LaVigne's place and dropped it off.
+When their odd, little, one-float pageant was over, they tugged the ship up to LaVigne's place and dropped it off.
 And that's where it sat for more than 20 years.

 There, the rocket became just another brick in a wall of oxidizing automobilia.
 Nose-to-tail with aging school buses and pick-up trucks, it lingered in a motionless parade of entropy.
 It had certainly known better days — days when rockets in a variety of designs toured the main streets and supermarkets of an optimistic U.S.A., when kids dreamed of donning fishbowl space helmets and defending the galaxy with their pointy-shouldered, jumpsuit-wearing television heroes.
 It was an era of robots and death rays, a time when men like Rocky Jones, Tom Corbett and Captain Video toured the cosmos to protect the innocent.